billdonner/ckexplorer/README.md

 # ckexplorer
-CloudKit Explorer - Move Images to Cloud and Then Into TVOS
+CloudKit Explorer - Move Images From Desktop to Cloud and Then Into TVOS

 ## cloudkit library
 Code common to multiple apps and TVOS
 ## utility functions